-As the leaves begin to fall and the air turns crisp, it’s time for Harford County homeowners to start thinking about preparing their landscapes for the winter months ahead.
+As the leaves begin to fall and the air turns crisp, it’s time for Harford County homeowners to start thinking about winterizing landscape for the winter months ahead.
 Proper winterization is essential for protecting your plants, hardscapes, and other landscape features from the damaging effects of cold temperatures, heavy snow, and ice.
 In this article, we’ll share five essential tips to help you winterize your landscape and ensure it emerges healthy and vibrant come spring.

 Tip 1: Mulching